Yuliang-Liu/Curve-Text-Detector/README.md

 c) Each image contains at least 1 curve text.

+The visualization of the annotated images can be downloaded through the following link:

+(https://pan.baidu.com/s/1eR641zG PASSWORD: 5xei) (Size = 696 Mb).

 ## Pre-trained model and our trained model

 We use resnet-50 model as our pre-trained model, which can be download through the following link: